-This guidance is for England, Scotland & Wales
+This guidance is for England, Scotland and Wales

 You have the right to expect that traders are honest and treat you fairly when they advertise, sell and supply products to you.
-In most cases this is what happens because traders recognise that trading fairly generates customer loyalty and ultimately creates a better business.
+In most cases, this is what happens because traders recognise that trading fairly generates customer loyalty and ultimately creates a better business.

 However, there are some traders who will intentionally mislead you, leave out or hide important information, engage in aggressive commercial practices or otherwise trade in a way that is unfair.